Use Remote Access Monitoring and Accounting

 Monitor the operations status of the Remote Access server and its components

-Identify and resolve Remote Access server operations problems
+Identify and resolve Remote Access server operations issues

 Monitor connected remote clients for activity and status

-Generate a usage report for remote clients using historical data
+Generate a usage report for remote clients by using historical data

 Remote client monitoring is based on connections.
-There are two types of tunnel connections established by DirectAccess clients:
+There are two types of tunnel connections that are established by DirectAccess clients:

-User tunnel traffic connections – This tunnel is established by the user account on the computer, in a user context, when the user tries to access a resource on the corporate network.
-Depending on the deployment requirements, a user might have to provide strong credentials (smart card/OTP) to access corporate network resources.
+User tunnel traffic connections: This tunnel is established by the user account on the computer, in a user context, when the user tries to access a resource on the corporate network.
+Depending on the deployment requirements, a user might have to provide strong credentials (for example, by using a smart card or providing a one-time password) to access the corporate network resources.

 For DirectAccess, a connection is uniquely identified by the IP address of the remote client.
-For example, if there is a machine tunnel for a client, and a user is connected from that machine, these would be the same connection.
-There might be a case where the user disconnects while the machine tunnel is still active.
-If the user connects again while the machine tunnel is still active, it is still a single connection.
+For example, if a machine tunnel is open for a client computer, and a user is connected from that computer, these would be using the same connection.
+In a situation where the user disconnects and connects again while the machine tunnel is still active, it is a single connection.